postgrespro/pg_probackup/Documentation.md

 Since pg_probackup needs to read cluster files directly, pg_probackup must be started on behalf of an OS user that has read access to all files and directories inside the data directory (PGDATA) you are going to back up.

 Depending on whether you are plan to take STREAM and/or ARCHIVE backups, PostgreSQL cluster configuration will differ, as specified in the sections below.
 To back up the database cluster from a standby server or create PTRACK backups, additional setup is required.
-For details, see the sections called [Setting up STREAM Backups](#setting-up-stream-backups), [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving), [Setting up PTRACK Backups](#setting-up-ptrack-backups) and the section [Backup from Standby](#backup-from-standby).
+For details, see the sections [Setting up STREAM Backups](#setting-up-stream-backups), [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving), [Setting up PTRACK Backups](#setting-up-ptrack-backups) and [Setting up Backup from Standby](#backup-from-standby).

 #### Setting up STREAM Backups